-American beef producers have known for generations how important it is to keep their animals healthy and contented.
-Their commitment to providing quality care proves itself in the data: U.S. herds represent only 8% of the world’s cattle yet provide 18% of the world’s beef.
+American beef cattle farmers and ranchers have known for generations how important it is to keep their animals healthy and contented.
+Their commitment to providing quality care proves itself in the data: U.S. herds represent only 6% of the world’s cattle yet provide 18% of the world’s beef, (FAO, 2018)

-In contrast, India and Brazil boast beef operations twice that of the U.S., yet produce just 15% and 6.9%, respectively.
-Beef cattle production, from feed production to animals leaving the feedyard, represents 3.3% of U.S. greenhouse gas emissions.
-Typically, American beef cattle spend two-thirds of their lives grazing on land that is unsuitable for crops, converting rangeland into safe and accessible protein for millions of people.
-The beef industry doesn’t stop at meat, however; it prudently utilizes and recycles 99% of every carcass to make life-saving pharmaceuticals, gasoline alternatives, and hundreds of other household and industrial uses.
+In contrast, India and Brazil boast beef operations twice that of the U.S., yet produce just 6.5% and 18%, respectively (FAS, 2021).
+Beef cattle production, from feed production to animals leaving the feed yard, represents 3.7% of U.S. greenhouse gas emissions (Rotz et. al, 2018).
+Whether grain- or grass-finished, American beef cattle spend two-thirds of their lives grazing on land that is unsuitable for crops, converting rangeland into safe, accessible protein for millions of people.

 Environmental Stewardship: A commitment to continuous improvement

-- By embracing scientific research and best practices, American beef ranchers have avoided 2.3 gigatons of carbon emissions since 1975.
+- By embracing scientific research and best practices, American beef cattle farmers and ranchers have avoided 2.3 gigatons of carbon emissions since 1975 (FAO, 2018).

-- Beef is as efficient as pork and poultry when it comes to meat production, requiring just 2.6 kgs per kg (2.6 lbs. of grain per lb.) of beef carcass weight.
+- Beef is as efficient as pork and poultry when it comes to meat production, requiring just 2.6 kgs per kg (2.6 lbs. of grain per lb.) of beef carcass weight (Rotz et. al, 2018).

-- 90% of what cattle eat is forage and plant leftovers that are inedible for humans.
+- More than 90% of what cattle eat is forage and plant leftovers that are inedible for humans (Broocks et. al, 2017).

-- More than 40% of the land in the continuous U.S. is pasture and rangeland that is too rocky, steep, and/or arid to support cultivated agriculture – yet cattle thrive there, coexisting with natural ecosystems while potentially mitigating wildfire risks.
+- More than 29% of the land in the U.S. is pasture and rangeland that is too rocky, steep, and/or arid to support cultivated agriculture – yet cattle thrive there, coexisting with natural ecosystems while potentially mitigating wildfire risks (ERS, 2021A).

 Social Responsibility: – A commitment to future generations

-- The Beef Quality Assurance (BQA) program represents more than 80% of U.S. beef producers, and some of the largest beef purchasers make BQA participation a requirement.
-Members are trained in sustainability and welfare standards that exceed their predecessors, and are kept up-to-date with the latest innovations, training, and protocols to ensure their animals and farms are cared for properly.
+- The Beef Quality Assurance (BQA) program represents more than 80% of U.S. beef supply, and members are trained in sustainability and welfare standards, and are kept up-to-date with the latest innovations, training, and protocols to ensure their animals and farms are cared for properly.

-- The meat and poultry industry is one of the most regulated industries in America.
+- Meat and poultry is one of the most regulated industries in America.
 Each processing site is required to have USDA inspectors on site continuously – this protects both animals and consumers, as inspectors are able to stop production immediately if concerns arise.